-Use these 12 keyword optimization tips and tactics to bring in more visitors from organic search results.
+Use these 12 keyword optimization tips and tactics to attract more visitors from the search engine results.

 What is keyword optimization?

 Keyword optimization is the process of using keywords in various places on your web page so that search engines can better understand what your page is all about so the pages are easier to find for people who search those keywords.

 The goal of keyword optimization is to make sure that the keyword or query you target increases its organic ranking and helps to bring you a boost in traffic.

 Keyword optimization is an important part of your SEO strategy because if you don’t optimize your keywords, your web page may not be found by a potential customer.

 Traffic potential: Optimization helps you understand the organic traffic potential of your targeted keyword.